German Americans

-They were pulled by the attractions of land and religious freedom, and pushed out of Germany by shortages of land and religious or political oppression.
+German Americans were drawn to colonial-era British America by its abundant land and religious freedom, and were pushed out of Germany by shortages of land and religious or political oppression.
 Many arrived seeking religious or political freedom, others for economic opportunities greater than those in Europe, and others for the chance to start fresh in the New World.
 The arrivals before 1850 were mostly farmers who sought out the most productive land, where their intensive farming techniques would pay off.
-After 1840, many came to cities, where "Germania"—German-speaking districts—soon emerged.
+After 1840, many came to cities, where German-speaking districts emerged.

 German Americans established the first kindergartens in the United States, introduced the Christmas tree tradition, and introduced popular foods such as hot dogs and hamburgers to America.

 The great majority of people with some German ancestry have become Americanized; fewer than five percent speak German.
 German-American societies abound, as do celebrations that are held throughout the country to celebrate German heritage of which the German-American Steuben Parade in New York City is one of the most well-known and is held every third Saturday in September.
 Oktoberfest celebrations and the German-American Day are popular festivities.
-There are major annual events in cities with German heritage including Chicago, Cincinnati, Milwaukee, Pittsburgh, San Antonio and St. Louis.
+There are major annual events in cities with German heritage including Chicago, Cincinnati, Milwaukee, Pittsburgh, San Antonio, and St. Louis.
+There is a German belt consisting of areas with predominantly German American populations that extends across the United States from eastern Pennsylvania, where many of the first German Americans settled, to the Oregon coast.

-Around 180,000 German citizens are living in the United States in 2020.
+Around 190,000 permanent residents from Germany were living in the United States in 2025.

 History

 The Germans included many quite distinct subgroups with differing religious and cultural values.
 Lutherans and Catholics typically opposed Yankee moralizing programs such as the prohibition of beer, and favored paternalistic families with the husband deciding the family position on public affairs.
 They generally opposed women's suffrage but this was used as argument in favor of suffrage when German Americans became pariahs during World War I. On the other hand, there were Protestant groups who emerged from European pietism such as the German Methodist and United Brethren; they more closely resembled the Yankee Methodists in their moralism.

+The emigration of Germans to the United States commenced at the close of the 17th century, a period during which Germany was grappling with the repercussions of the violent religious strife stemming from the Thirty Years' War, alongside the persecution of Christian minorities.
+Numerous German farmers endured severe poverty, with their livelihoods jeopardized by unsuccessful harvests and a lack of available land, prompting many to choose to escape first to British America then later to the United States.